 Dropping & Adding Classes

-Students can add or drop classes in the MyCUInfo portal or app.
+Students can add or drop classes in Buff Portal.
 For more information, visit the Enroll in Classes webpage.

 For specific drop and add deadlines for both the regular 16-week and special fall and spring sessions, visit the Academic Calendar webpage.
 For summer deadlines, visit the Summer Session Calendars webpage.